 You can address most of these controls by updating procedures.
 To help with the rest, consider using a security company that offers instant, portable, wireless monitoring for theft, fire, flood, motion, temperature extremes and more.

-For more information about job site security or other construction-related issues, contact Insurance Agencies of Ohio for loss control information.
+For more information about job site security or other construction-related issues, contact Insurance Agency of Ohio for loss control information.

 Article Courtesy of Cincinnati Insurance Company.
 Original article can be found here.